-On Saturday 24th and Sunday 25th September 2016, come along and have a go at some traditional skills at Beamish.
+On Saturday 22nd and Sunday 23rd September 2018, come along and have a go at some traditional skills at Beamish.

 The weekend forms part of our month long Festival of Agriculture which celebrates the agricultural and rural heritage of the North East of England.

-- Stone carving
+- Stone carving at Eston Church

-- Corn Dolly making
+- Corn dolly making in Pockerley Old Hall

 If you can’t wait for Hands on Heritage, why not take a look at the range of Traditional Experiences we offer at the museum by clicking here?